Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 # Deploy on Databricks

 Databricks is a standard platform for data scientists and big data engineers.
-It can provide a web-based laptop connected to your data source within your cloud provider.
+It can provide a web-based development environment connected to your data source within your cloud provider.
 Nevertheless, Databricks does not provide a direct path to developing a web application.
-This documentation will show you how to adapt your infrastructure so that you can create a Taipy application in your Databricks.
+This documentation will show you how to adapt your infrastructure so that you can create a Taipy application in your Databricks environment.

 !!!
 Note